redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

 So you have to work backwards from the assertion.
 It is all about the question you want to ask and this is the most important thing about the test.

->Its (psychologically) mentally a good way from a design point of view to start from the WHAT (here is the question) working backwards to the HOW (here is the implementation).
+>Its mentally a good way from a design point of view to start from the WHAT (here is the question) working backwards to the HOW (here is the implementation).

 ### Hint 2: See your test fail